Nanaimo: Location and geography

 Located on the east coast of Vancouver Island, Nanaimo is about 111 km north-west of Victoria, and 55 km west of Vancouver, separated by the Strait of Georgia, and linked to Vancouver via the Horseshoe Bay BC Ferries terminal in West Vancouver and the Duke Point terminal to the Tsawwassen ferry terminal in Tsawwassen.
-As the site of the main ferry terminal, Nanaimo is the gateway to many other destinations both on the northern part of the island—Tofino, Comox Valley, Parksville, Campbell River, Port Alberni, Rathtrevor Beach Provincial Park—and off its coast—Newcastle Island, Protection Island, Gabriola Island, Valdes Island, and many other of the Gulf Islands.
+As the site of the main ferry terminal, Nanaimo is the gateway to many other destinations both on the northern part of the island—Tofino, Comox Valley, Parksville, Campbell River, Port Alberni, Rathtrevor Beach Provincial Park—and off its coast—Saysutshun, Protection Island, Gabriola Island, Valdes Island, and many other of the Gulf Islands.
+A private passenger ferry service connecting to Vancouver, named Hullo, began operating in August 2023.

 Buttertubs Marsh is a bird sanctuary located in the middle of the city.
 The marsh covers approximately 100 acre.
 Within this is the 46 acre "Buttertubs Marsh Conservation Area", owned by the Nature Trust of British Columbia.